Nkcemeka/NEK/README.md

 # NEK - A MIDI Chord Analyzer Plugin
 NEK is an open source MIDI chord analyzer plugin.
 It takes in MIDI notes and outputs a chord name.
 The algorithm has a database for intervals and what intervals make up the chords.
-By projecting notes into different pitch classes, it uses anelegant but subtle algorithm to deduce the note and get the appropriate chord.
+By projecting notes into different pitch classes, it uses an elegant but subtle algorithm to deduce the note and get the appropriate chord.
 This is all the more remarkable as the database is extensible.
 Put in the intervals that make up your chord and you are good to go!

-## DEMO Video
+## Demo Video
 You can check out a DEMO video of NEK on my LinkedIn page [here](https://www.linkedin.com/posts/chukwuemeka-nkama-0203611b2_recently-i-needed-a-chord-analyzer-plugin-activity-7230562767424917504-Ct0K).

-## TODO
+## Todo
 ---
 ```
 - Note Rendering Capabilities